 Treatment of enlarged lymph nodes in the groin

-How and how to treat the lymph nodes in the groin in women, where the foci of inflammation are located, should be determined by a specialist, after conducting the necessary examination and identifying the causes of the inflammatory process.
+How and how to treat the lymph nodes in the groin of women, where the foci of inflammation are located, should be determined by a specialist after conducting the necessary examination and identifying the causes of the inflammatory process.

 They can be used only at the beginning of treatment, as part of complex therapeutic measures.
-You can start treatment only after visiting a doctor., which, based on the examination and test results, will exclude oncology as the cause of the development of lymphadenitis.
-The use of folk methods helps to speed up the healing process.
+You can start treatment only after visiting a doctor, who, based on the examination and test results, will exclude oncology as the cause of the development of lymphadenitis.
+The use of traditional methods helps speed up the healing process.

 The most effective folk remedies:

-• Compresses from freshly squeezed dandelion juice.
-Duration of treatment is 3 days at least 2 times a day.
+• Compresses made from freshly squeezed dandelion juice.
+Duration of treatment – 3 days at least 2 times a day.

 • Herbal collection for oral administration, which includes a number of plants: oregano, mint, plantain, St. John's wort inflorescences, dandelion roots, raspberry branches, wormwood and meadowsweet herbs.
-Take all the ingredients in the same ratio, grind, mix and brew like tea.
-Drink 200 ml 2 to 3 times a day after meals.
+Take all ingredients in equal proportions, chop, mix and brew like tea.
+Drink 2 to 3 times a day after meals, 200 ml.

-• To increase immunity, a decoction is used, which includes linden flowers, raspberries, dandelion roots, herbs oregano, St. John's wort and mint.
+• To increase immunity, use a decoction that includes linden flowers, raspberries, dandelion roots, oregano herbs, St. John's wort and mint.
 The drink is taken 30 minutes before meals.
-Consume until complete recovery.
+Use until complete recovery.

 • Echinacea tincture compress: dilute the solution with warm water in a ratio of 1 to 2.